sveetch/cookiecutter-bireli/docs/makefile.rst

     This use all the available clean tasks, see Makefile help to know about them.

+check
+    To run all following check tasks in an accurate order to ensure debugging level.

+check-composer
+    To run Composer checking on its configuration and display an helpful report.

 check-django
     To run Django System check framework.
 This is the most simple way to check about your project health but it won't go deeper like tests can do.